chiper-inc/React-Web-Coding-Challenge/README.md

   - [ ] Date of when the case was reported (Not Returned)
   - [x] Location of the theft
   - [x] Picture of the bike, if available
-- [ ] I want to filter reported bike thefts by partial case title.
+- [x] I want to filter reported bike thefts by partial case title.
 - [ ] I want to filter reported bike thefts by date range.
+(Currently not supported)
-- [ ] I want to see a loading state until the list is available.
+- [x] I want to see a loading state until the list is available.
 - [x] I want to see an error state if the list is unavailable.
-- [ ] I want to see an empty state if there are no results.
+- [x] I want to see an empty state if there are no results.

 ## Your Mission